When I first heard about Telexfree and checked it out, I felt it was a ponzi scheme and now it’s been proven to be true.

 Now one thing I am confused about is how it works if the people you refer, refer others into the program.
 Generally in MLM programs, there is a percentage that goes to you.
 I did see TelexFree use the word “spillover” which I assume might be it, but in terms of exact numbers, I can’t offer that at the moment.

 One thing I do know is that if you were to participate as a “partner” with TelexFree and make money with them, you would have to purchase their VOIP services for the $49/month.

 Now that we have the figures down, let’s example what we all came here to find out…

-I believe it is and my opinion/understanding of this subject is as follows:
+I believe it was and my opinion/understanding of this subject is as follows:

 The accusations of ponzi schemes began when the amount of money owed to people was not being paid out as promised.
 Supposedly the amount of VIOP contracts sold + the Adcentral contracts that those people were signing up for exceeded the amount of money that TelexFree could pay out.

 Let’s use the following example to illustrate this: